ILIAS-eLearning/ILIAS/tests/README.md

 <a name="write-correct-tests"></a>
 ### Write CORRECT tests
-The following chapters about CORRECT are based on the content of [1, Location 2139].
+The following chapters about CORRECT are based on the content of [1, Chap.
+7].

 Found bugs are often involve so called boundary conditions.
 These are the edges of the sane-path where many problems appear.